Keirua/cryptopals/status.md

 # Set 3

+ - [ ] The CBC padding oracle
+ - [x] Implement CTR, the stream cipher mode
+ - [ ] Break fixed-nonce CTR mode using substitutions
+ - [ ] Break fixed-nonce CTR statistically
+ - [x] Implement the MT19937 Mersenne Twister RNG
+ - [x] Crack an MT19937 seed
+    - with python then rust
+ - [ ] Clone an MT19937 RNG from its output
+ - [ ] Create the MT19937 stream cipher and break it

 ## Level 21

 In order to check that the mersenne twister works as expected, diff its output with the output of the original algorithm: